Spice up your life!

 Spices - often referred to as seasoning - define cultures and cuisines from all over the world as they are authentic to its place of origin and its people.
 The definition of a “spice” is fluid.
 In general, spices are dry forms of ingredients that can be ground and used to enhance and elevate the taste of food.

-Spices are a great way to bring your everyday meals to life with immune-boosting and anti-inflammatory properties on top of flavor and beautiful colors.
+Spices are a great way to bring your everyday meals to life with immune-boosting properties on top of flavor and beautiful colors.
 In some cases, spices perceived as sweet, like cinnamon, and salty, like celery seed, can be used to substitute sugar and sodium.
 I often add cinnamon to my tomato sauce instead of sugar to enhance the flavor and “umami” of the tomatoes.
 Try it next time - this tomato sauce works well with your choice of pasta (get Pendulum Dietitian Kristin Neusel's recommendations on which pastas we recommend for diabetes here).

 Spices and diabetes